layoaster/dev-notes/Python Coding Standars.md

 """
 ```

+**Note**: that the `...` notation has been used above to indicate repetition and should not be used when generating actual docstrings, as can be seen by the example presented below.

 * `:param`
 	* List each parameter by name.
 A description should follow the name, and be separated by a colon and a space.
 If the description is too long to fit on a single 80-character line, use a hanging indent of 4 spaces (be consistent with the rest of the file).
 	* The description should mention the meaning of the argument.
 	* If a function accepts *foo (variable length argument lists) and/or **bar (arbitrary keyword arguments), they should be listed as *foo and **bar.

 * `:type`
-	* Indicates the type of the previous `:param` section describe.
+	* Indicates the type of the parameter that a previous `:param` section describe.
 	* When `ParamType` is not a native Python type but a function or a class you can use the following notation:
 ```python
 # A class as ParamType